Panzerschrek/U-00DC-Sprache-site/index.md

 Ü is a statically-typed compiled programming language.

-Main goal is a safety, but not with cost of performance and verbosity.
+Main goal is a safety, but not with cost of bad performance and verbosity.

-Read [introduction](/introduction.md) for more information.
+Read [overview](/overview.md) for more information.

 ### Development